 The CCE began to gain recognition for its high calibre instruction, attention to detail, agenda format and innovation.
 In 2005-2006, the CCE hosted a series of Kingsmith camps with Bill Tschirhart, Curling Canada coach.
 Recognizing the success of the CCE, the NBCA partnered with the Centre of Curling Excellence, contracting it as their official training centre in 2012.

-With the growth of camps to three weeks in 2014, Curl Moncton hired Rick Perron as a trainer for the youth program and instruction in the summer camps.
+With the growth of camps to three weeks in 2014 then four beginning in 2016, Curl Moncton hired Rick Perron as a trainer for the youth program and instruction in the summer camps.
 One year later, Rick became the Executive Director of the CCE.

 The CCE continued its pursuit of excellence in 2015 by bringing in high performance curlers and coaches to instruct at the camps.
 Since then, high profile guest instructors such as Jennifer Jones, Kaitlyn Lawes, Jill Officer, Earle Morris, Emma Miskew, Brett Gallant, and Cheryl Bernard have all been part of the summer skill development program.

-Repeat camp participants were becoming the norm so the CCE strove to provide even more specialized training.
+Repeat camp participants were becoming the norm so the CCE strove to provide even better product.
 To expand its horizons and give its participants the best in curling, the CCE worked with Curling Canada to bring Jim Waite, Bill Tschirhart and Adam Kingsbury to the camps.
 Will Hamilton (SmartBroom) was also part of this product delivery.

 The CCE had both Canadian and World Champion teams with Rachel Homan (Emma Miskew and Lisa Weagle) and Brad Gushue (Mark Nichol, Brett Gallant and Geoff Walker) as camp instructors, making the summer of 2017 one to remember.

-All of these things are part of making the CCE’s vision of being a leading force in the sport of curling in Eastern Canada and its goal of becoming the high performance training centre for youth and adults come true.
+All of these things are part of making the CCE’s vision of being a leading force in the sport of curling as Eastern Canada’s Training Centre.